Modification-Fair Cluster Editing: Transforming Cluster Graphs

-due to \eqref{eq:cta-nph-k}.
-As~$\binom{a_i}{2} + \binom{b_i}{2} + \binom{c_i}{2} < 3n^{2d} < AB$, and the second sum in~\eqref{eq:cta-nph-kp} must be nonnegative (otherwise $t$ is too small, contradicting our assumption in the construction), we obtain that~$k' \ge nAC = n^{9d+1}$.
+\begin{lemma} If~$I'$ is a \yes-instance, then in any solution graph, for every~$i\in\oneto{n}$, the clique~$a'_i$ is merged with exactly one clique~$c'_{\chi(i)}$, where~$\chi(i) \in \oneto{n}$. \end{lemma} \begin{proof} By \cref{lem:cta-nph-cc} and \cref{lem:cta-nph-bc}, we can merge merge any small clique with at most one medium-sized clique and at most one large clique.
 Assume towards a contradiction that there is one small clique that is not merged with a large clique.
-Then, the maximum number of edge additions is achieved by merging~$n-1$ small cliques with all medium-sized cliques and one large clique, and leaving the remaining small clique and $n-1$ large cliques untouched.
+Then, the maximum number of edge additions is achieved by merging~$n-1$ small cliques with all~$n$ medium-sized cliques and one large clique, and leaving the remaining small clique and $n-1$ large cliques untouched.
 The number of edge additions provided by this is at most